-To request carry forward leave, trainees must complete the approved “Request Annual Leave” form which is provided by the relevant Trust, to be agreed and signed off by the leave approver eg clinical director, head of service, to ensure fairness in its application.
+To request carry forward leave, trainees must complete the approved 'request annual leave' form provided by the relevant trust.
+This will then be agreed and signed off by the leave approver to ensure fairness in its application.

 Payment for untaken leave

-We want you to take your annual leave and for your clinical supervisors to facilitate your requests.
-Where it is not reasonably practicable to do this, requests for payment for a proportion of the untaken leave at the end of any rotation up until August 2022, will be considered on a case by case basis by the Director of Medical Education and Medical HR.
+You should be able to take your annual leave and your clinical supervisor facilitate your requests.
+Where it is not reasonably practicable to do this, requests for payment for any untaken leave at the end of any rotation up until August 2022 will be considered on a case by case basis by the director of medical education and medical HR.

-Any DDiT leaving the training scheme will have any outstanding leave paid as per normal termination arrangements.
+Any doctor in training leaving the training scheme will have any outstanding leave paid as per normal termination arrangements.